cpiker/condaCDF/README.md

 ... then it works.

 For more information on using pycdf, see the SpacePy [pycdf webpage](https://spacepy.github.io/pycdf.html).

 If this particular dataset is of interest, then see the Van Allen Probes [EMFISIS instrument](https://emfisis.physics.uiowa.edu/) data site.

+### NumPy Version Note
+Newer MacOS NumPy packages (> 1.17.3) require CPUs which support AVX features.
+(see Issue [#9678](https://github.com/conda/conda/issues/9678).
+To keep this package usable by older Mac's the *maximum* NumPy version supported is 1.17.3.

 ## Package Maintenance
 These instructions are only for package manatainers, though anyone can be a package maintainer, so dive in :)